NCCA/Lectures/PTD/L1/slides.md

 - predominantly an artistic role.
 - still lots of data
   - can also be physical assets which may need to be digitized.
-- This will feed into next production stage and data needs to be accessible to all.
+- This will feed into next production stage and data needs to be accessible to all

 --